afearbm/new-relic-plugins/oracle-db/README.md

 **Queries**

-Only 10 queries are displayed at a time.
+**NOTE:** Only 10 queries are displayed at a time.
 The 10 that are displayed are the queries that have the highest number of overall executions.

 | Metric Name  |  Description |
 |:------------- |:-------------|